wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/imaging-your-roborio.rst

 .. image:: images/imaging-your-roborio/launching-the-imaging-tool.png

-The roboRIO imaging tool and latest image are installed with the NI FRC Game Tools.
+The roboRIO imaging tool and latest image are installed with the NI FRC\ |reg| Game Tools.
 Launch the imaging tool by double clicking on the shortcut on the Desktop.
 If you have difficulties imaging your roboRIO, you may need to try right-clicking on the icon and selecting Run as Administrator instead.

 .. note:: The roboRIO imaging tool is also located at ``C:\Program Files (x86)\National Instruments\LabVIEW YYYY\project\roboRIO Tool`` where YYYY is the current year - 1.
 If it's 2020, the directory would be ``LabVIEW 2019``.